Plumbing: Types of Pipes

-Plumbing is part of many remodeling projects, whether the plan is to install a small clean-up sink in a garage, re-pipe an area of your home, or the project is a bathroom addition or a complete kitchen or bathroom remodel.
+Plumbing is part of many remodeling projects, whether the plan is to install a small clean-up sink in a garage, re-pipe an area of your home, a bathroom addition, or a complete kitchen or bathroom remodel.
 Whether you are doing the remodel yourself or you are hiring a contractor, you will need to make some decisions about pipes.
-If you have a contractor, s/he will be able to guide you in choosing the most appropriate pipe for your project.
+If you have a plumber, they will be able to guide you in choosing the most appropriate pipe for your project.

 There are many types of pipe, and some are more appropriate for specific jobs than others.
 To help you with the decisions, here is an overview of the main types of pipe used in residential remodeling.

 - PVC (polyvinyl chloride) can be used only for cold water.
 PVC is most often used to carry water from the main supply to a home.
 If you decide to use PVC, be sure that the pipe you choose is approved for drinking water.

 - ABS (acrylonitrile-butadiene-styrene) is used for waste removal, drains, and venting, primarily in bathrooms.
 It is a rigid plastic pipe that can be connected to several kinds of metal pipe.
 If you are considering this kind of pipe, you will need to check with your contractor or your local building codes office because ABS is not permitted in some localities.

 - PEX can be used to carry both hot and cold water.
 It is often used for interior water pipes in residential plumbing.CPVC (chlorine-polyvinyl-chloride) is generally used to carry hot water and is often used as a

 - Cast Iron is used in some parts of the country for drainage.
 It is very strong and very durable.
 The challenge in using cast iron is that it is hard to cut and it is very heavy.
 If your project involves replacing cast iron pipe, a good choice is PVC because it can be joined with cast iron.